 Water plays a significant role in the management of world-scale ecosystem processes in aquatic systems, connecting the atmosphere, lithosphere, and biosphere by transferring material between them and allowing chemical reactions to occur.
 Water has unique physicochemical features that reflect the water body's quality.
 The physicochemical characteristics of an aquatic ecosystem determine how well it functions and how long it can support life forms.
-In the same way as sediments in terrestrial ecosystems are equivalent to the soil in terrestrial ecosystems.
+In the same way as sediments in terrestrial ecosystems provide substrate, nutrients, and a home for live aquatic resources, sediments in aquatic ecosystems are equivalent to the soil in terrestrial ecosystems.
 Sediments are significant catalysts in environmental food cycles and the two water quality dynamics.